Skip to main content

 Method Changes

-• Test: The Test method has replaced the timeout parameter with a configuration parameter. -1 represents no timeout, and 0 represents no timeout.
+• Test: The Test method has replaced the timeout parameter with a configuration parameter.
+0 or lower represents no timeout.

 • Listen: Now has a configuration parameter.